t-hoff-94/gatsby-darkmode-folio/content/blog/intro-to-gatsby/index.md

 ### Building a Blog with MDX

 First we need to do some set up so we can start writing our blog <span class='hl-purple'>mdx</span> files.
 It doesn't necessarily matter where the posts folder is located.
-Each blog post will have a separate folder inside of the <span class='hl-purple'>posts</span> folder to hold the mdx file and all the images associated with that post.
+Each blog post will have a separate folder inside of the <span class='hl-purple'>posts</span> folder to hold the MDX file and all the images associated with that post.

 Now we are ready to start writing our <span class='hl-purple'>mdx</span> files.
 In markdown we have something called front matter which is content that isn't printed to the page, but data that we can use elsewhere like the <span class='hl-purple'>title</span>, <span class='hl-purple'>slug</span>, and <span class='hl-purple'>author</span> of the post.